etaoins/arret/README.md

 Arret is pure functional, strongly typed language with Lisp-like syntax.
 It aims to combine the expressiveness of Lisp with guarantees provided by functional programming.
-Concurrency is provided through an Erlang-like model of actors communicating using message passing.
+Concurrency will be provided through an Erlang-like model of actors communicating using message passing.

-Arret is a successor to [Llambda](https://github.com/etaoins/llambda) without the constraint of Scheme compatibility.

 ## Installation